 This heat gun, like our top pick, offers two different heat settings, though you do get a slightly wider range on the low end.
 The Genesis offers not only a 1000 degree setting but also a 572 degree setting, which may be more appropriate for tasks like removing adhesive and softening plastic.
 It also offers two fan speeds.

 Adding to its versatility are the four interchangeable nozzles the Genesis comes with.
 Among the choices are two deflector nozzles, a reflector which makes it great for thawing pipes, and an air reduction nozzle for close up work, such as when using the heat gun for electronics.
+Another option is the BLACK+DECKER HG1300 Dual Temperature Heat Gun that can be used for a variety of applications like stripping paint and thawing frozen pipes.
+It also has a built-in stand for convenient cool downs.
 Heat guns are very versatile, making them one of the best tools for the home.

 #3 Porter Cable Heat Gun